wp-plugins/powerpress/readme.txt

 = 2.0.5 =
 * Released on 8/??/2011
-* Fixed bug with ID3 tag writing feature not functioning correctly (Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)
+* Fixed bug with ID3 tag writing feature not functioning correctly.
+(Thanks Dave from [School of Podcasting](http://www.schoolofpodcasting.com) for reporting the problem)

 = 2.0.4 =